Estimated reading time: 7 minutes

 Back in August 2018, we started growing our own rootstock trees for Carr’s Organic Fruit Tree Nursery (our on-farm nursery).

 We use a technique called a stool bed.
-This is a clever way of turning a single dwarf rootstock tree into many trees and doing it year after year.
+This is a clever way of taking a single dwarf rootstock tree and turning it into many trees.
+The best bit is you can do it year after year without needing to buy more stocks.

 It was a new technique for us, so it was a bit experimental at the beginning.

-The first one we tried was a semi-dwarfing apple, and they worked fantastically well.
-We chose a variety called MM102, which grows to just over 50% the height of a full-size tree.
+For our apple stoolbed, we chose a variety called MM102, which grows to just over 50% the height of a full-size tree.
 It’s not too big and not too small – perfect for most people looking for a dwarf tree.

 Getting started with your stoolbed